How Many Zeros in a Novemdecillion?

 What Is the Long-Scale Novemdecillion?

 In the long-scale system, a novemdecillion equals 10114 — a number with 114 zeros.
 The long scale computes each "-illion" as (106)n, so novemdecillion = (106)19 = 10114.
 This differs from the short-scale value by a factor of 1054, which is one septendecillion.
+Related: How many zeros does a septendecillion have.

 The novemdecillion name is sometimes written as novendecillion (with a v instead of m).
 Both spellings refer to the same number.
 The novem- variant is slightly more common in American dictionaries, while noven- appears in some British and European sources.